XuanZhangg/AGDA--Plus/readme.txt

 Script function:
-1. run main to generate the result for experiment is the paper.
+1. run main_xx.py to generate the result for experiment is the paper.
 2. run plot to generate the figure in the paper from results.

 Experiment name: